 The rights of the pawnee1 in the thing pawned are distinguishable from a common law lien2 in that whereas the holder of a lien has no inherent power of sale, that right accrues automatically to the pledgee in the event of the pledgor's default.
 A further distinction has traditionally been discerned in the fact that the pledgee acquires a special property or special interest3 in the property pawned, whereas a person exercising a lien has only a right to detain the subject matter of the lien until he is paid4.
-Consistently with this distinction, it has been held that
+Consistently

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.